ntoll/drogulus/CONTRIBUTING.rst

   description of the work done. ;-)

 * Make sure you include tests!

+* Your code should be commented in *plain English*.

+* Ensure you run ``make check`` to tell you that you're following PEP8, PyFlakes isn't complaining about redundant code, all the tests pass and you have as close to 100% test coverage as is possible.

 * Did I mention you should include tests..?
 Yeah, include tests.